Virginia Port Authority (VPA) Board of Commissioners

-F. Blair Wimbush was appointed by Governor McAuliffe on April 3, 2015, having served an unexpired term from January 13, 2015 through June 30, 2016.
+Blair Wimbush was appointed by Governor McAuliffe on April 3, 2015, having served an unexpired term from January 13, 2015 through June 30, 2016.
 Mr. Wimbush was reappointed by Governor McAuliffe to an additional five-year term from July 1, 2016 until June 30, 2021.
 He is the Board’s Portsmouth/Chesapeake representative.
 On July 24, 2018, the Board appointed Mr. Wimbush to serve as Vice Chairman of the VPA Board.
 Mr. Wimbush retired from Norfolk Southern Corporation after 35 years of service.
-In the latest position he held at Norfolk Southern as Vice President, Real Estate and Corporate Sustainability Officer, he lead a key real estate business unit with responsibility for sales and leasing revenues, property and facilities management, and property acquisitions to support business development, while also creating and inspiring an industry leading sustainability program as chief sustainability officer.
+In the latest position he held at Norfolk Southern as Vice President, Real Estate and Corporate Sustainability Officer, Mr. Wimbush lead a key real estate business unit with responsibility for sales and leasing revenues, property and facilities management, and property acquisitions to support business development, while also creating and inspiring an industry leading sustainability program as chief sustainability officer.
 During his tenure, Mr. Wimbush led legal teams responsible for safety, labor and employment, environmental, real estate, land use planning and litigation for Norfolk Southern.
-Mr. Wimbush is a member of the Board’s Finance and Audit Committee and, as Vice Chairman of the Board, he is a member of the Executive Committee.
+Mr. Wimbush chairs the VPA Board’s Finance and Audit Committee and, as Vice Chairman of the Board, he is a member of the Executive Committee.